DevExpress-Examples/out-of-maintenance-how-to-adjust-aspxgridlookup-selection-e4742/Readme.md

 }
 ```

-## Access selection on the client in multiple selection mode.
+## Access selection on the client in multiple selection mode

-To get selected row values on the client, in multiple selection mode, call the [ASPxClientGridView.GetSelectedFieldValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.GetSelectedFieldValues(fieldNames-onCallback)) method.
+To get selected row values on the client in multiple selection mode, call the [ASPxClientGridView.GetSelectedFieldValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.GetSelectedFieldValues(fieldNames-onCallback)) method.

 ```js
 function OnGetSelectionButtonClick(s, e) {